 Fortun's vision notwithstanding, the ski experience there is already a good one--so long as you like skiing untracked pow, especially in steep, open trees and without crowds.
 We don't want to make Silver Mountain sound too good, lest we irritate the locals, so we'll end this promotional paragraph with the mention that all the chairs remain old-school fixed grips (which we kinda liked for some needed rest, a chance to fill out test details and the fact that the chairs always ran--which many of our testers from Mt.
 Bachelor found quite refreshing).

-In addition to America's Best Bootfitters being excited to return again this next Spring for a Boot Test do-over, by the end of our test many of our testers and brand partners were already talking about returning to Silver mid-winter during a fat pow cycle--and a few of them went as far as to tour properties with test team veterans and local real estate brokers Neal and Karey Scholey with Local Real Estate based in the Silver Mountain Gondola plaza and nearby Coeur d'Alene.
-With adult day tickets at $56, early-bird pricing for adult season passes at $389 and throw-back real estate prices, we think Silver Mountain and the Silver Valley, Idaho area remains one of the last great bargains in Ski Country, U.S.A.
+In addition to America's Best Bootfitters being excited to return every year for a Boot Test do-over, by the end of our last test many of our testers and brand partners were already talking about returning to Silver mid-winter during a fat pow cycle--and a few of them went as far as to tour properties with test team veterans and local real estate brokers Neal and Karey Scholey with Local Real Estate based in the Silver Mountain Gondola plaza and nearby Coeur d'Alene.
+With adult day tickets at $58, early-bird pricing for adult season passes at $469 and throw-back real estate prices, we think Silver Mountain and the Silver Valley, Idaho area remains one of the last great bargains in Ski Country, U.S.A.